altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 ### "This is my original storino, please no copy pasterino."

 The note-taking ceremony started by underlining everything that made sense to me.
-I was new to the literature, so that was quite a lot of highlights.
+I was new to the literature, so that was a lot of highlights.
 After finishing a chapter, I was either copy-pasting highlights from the Kindle to a document or rewriting whatever the book says.

 In summary, that's how the process looked like:

-1. Start the book, read a chapter, highlight/bookmark stuff.
+1. Start the book, read a chapter, highlight/bookmark.
 2. Carryover the highlights into a digital document.

 _The next day_